Camels compete in UAE desert for beauty contest crown

 As hundreds of woolly black camels trotted through the dust, necks and humps bobbing, one of the organisers, Mohammed al-Muhari, outlined the ideal.

-Necks must be long and slim, cheeks broad and hooves large, he told The Associated Press.
+Necks must be long and slim, cheeks broad and hooves large, he explained.
 Lips must droop.
 They must walk tall with graceful posture.

 “It’s not so different from humans,” Mr al-Muhari said, his robe sparkling white amid clouds of dust.